Don’t believe in programming gurus! Said that, let’s go to some definitions, and then, take a look at the lies they’ve been telling.

 My bad: I’ve said Scala is imperative, but it’s not.
 Scala is object-oriented indeed, but it’s functional too, not imperative.

 Julia is an impure functional language indeed, but with a lot of imperative features that disfigure its functional trait.

 When a guru says that, you can be sure he’s bullshit.

 We’ve seen above what functional programming is about.

 The logic programming concepts are quite different from functional programming, and deserve a whole dedicated post about.
 Briefly, it’s about describing the facts’ domain and querying it.

-Erlang’s syntax is strongly inspired on Prolog’s, but yet functional.
-Erlang sticks to all functional constraints and uses some logic features to provide typing, which is a functional feature too – typed lambda, you saw it just above.
+Erlang’s syntax is strongly inspired on Prolog’s, but even yet functional.
+Erlang sticks to all functional constraints and uses some logic features to provide some typing, which is a functional feature too – typed lambda, you saw it just above.